 Observe.
 Observe when you go into, say, a diner, a grocery store, or even just while strolling through town.
 Make a mental note of as many sensations as you can.

 What do you see?
 Is there a bizarre, maybe disagreeable smell floating through the air?
 If there are any people, what do they look like?
 Are they tall, short?
 What colour is their hair?
 Do they have any interesting features – tattoos, beards, scars?
 Your mental notes could inspire a character or even a scene that becomes the basic plot of a new story.

 Many writers get inspiration from simple things like the news.
 If this weren’t true, shows like Law and Order would be sorely lacking in plotlines.
 If you’re used to reading novels or poems, perhaps go a bit more basic and read up on the latest wild happening.
 It’s a bit scary to think about, but not only will you learn more about what’s happening in the world we live in, but it may also even give you some needed inspiration or a plot twist.

 Show don’t tell.

 Here it is.
-This is the piece of advice I alluded to earlier.
-The Mac Daddy of creative writing beginners’ lessons.
+This piece of advice I alluded to earlier—the Mac Daddy of creative writing beginners’ lessons.
 Show don’t tell.

 It’s such a simple rule, but it’s so ubiquitous for a reason: it is part and parcel of what writers do.
-When you’re composing a story, especially when you’re first starting out, there’s a tendency to literally lay out everything that’s going on.
+When you’re composing a story, especially when you’re first starting, there’s a tendency to lay out everything that’s going on literally.
 The reader cannot picture the scene in an immersive way.

-Instead of simply explaining what’s happening, use more vivid description and active verbs to paint a scene that the reader can scene, as opposed to just telling them how it looks.
+Instead of simply explaining what’s happening, use more vivid descriptions and active verbs to paint a scene that the reader can scene instead of just telling them how it looks.

 Read about the creative process.